Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Laser treatment for cats is a non-invasive, painless, and non-toxic therapy.
-It doesn’t have side effects and can be used at any age and in any breed.
-The most common ailments for which laser therapy is recommended are musculoskeletal conditions, which include arthritis, muscle pain, joint pain, spinal pain, nerve pain, and intervertebral disc disease.
+Laser treatment for cats is a non-invasive and painless therapy, although further veterinary research is required in order to establish the full range of its potential and presumed benefits.
+It doesn’t have any known side effects and can be used at any age and in any breed.
+The most common ailments for which laser therapy may be recommended are musculoskeletal conditions, which include arthritis, muscle pain, joint pain, spinal pain, nerve pain, surgical wounds, and others.
 In addition to the effects that it has on deep tissues, laser treatment can also be used superficially on the skin for burns or other lesions.
 A laser treatment session lasts a few minutes, and for better results, several sessions are usually recommended, especially for chronic inflammation or pain.
+Speak to your vet if you think your cat may benefit from laser therapy.

 Featured Image Credit: Shannon Y, Shutterstock